-- On Mardanus side we would think it appropriate for technical agreement to be submitted for approval by MDL in order to bind legal entity and airport and harbor authorities when formed.
+- On Marianas side we would think it appropriate for technocal agreement to be submitted for approval by MDL in order to bind legal entity and airport and harbor authorities when formed.
 This would go right along with MDL approval of Covenant.
-Euc technical agreement would not have to be given to people of Marianas or U. S. Congress for approval though it would be available to both for their information at time they were coked to approve the Covenant. - We see then a tochnical agreement in three parts: - (1) Items for inclusion in conveyance - (2) Items for inclucion in joint use agreements - (3) Items to provide guidance to future Civil/Military Committee - We have drawn up a draft of such a technical agreement. - Format is as indicated; substance follows draft report of joint land committee and incorporates several features of MPSC version of Section 803 of Covenant but shows splits on the yet unresolved questions of method of acquisition and payment. - Suggest you study it and give us your reactions both as to form and as to substance. - Believe that if this idea is generally acceptable process of working out the draft should substitute for any further need for final report from drafting committee.
+But technical agreement would not have to be given to people of Marianas or U. S. Congress for approval though it would be available to both for their information at time they were asked to approve the Covenant. - We see then a technical agreement in three parts: - (1) Items for inclusion in conveyance - (2) Items for inclusion in joint use agreements - (3) Items to provide guidance to future Civil/Military Committee - We have drawn up a draft of such a technical agreement, and will aubmit it to you shortly for your consideration. - Format is as indicated; substance follows draft report of joint land committee and incorporates several features of MPSC version of Section 803 of Covenant but shows splits on the yet unresolved questions of method of acquisition and payment. - Suggest you study it and give us your reactions both as to form and as to substance. - Believe that if this idea is generally acceptable process of working out the draft should substitute for any further need for final report from drafting committee.